 We always ask the following five questions of services.
 Is the service safe?
 The service was safe.
 Staff knew how to help people to stay safe and what to do if they thought anything was wrong.
 They had access to good levels of information and risk assessments so that they would know how to respond to people's individual requirements.
-There were sufficient staff to meet people's needs and their suitability was checked before they were Good employed.
-Medicines were stored and administered safely.
+Good There were sufficient staff to meet people's needs and their suitability was checked before they were employed.
+Medicines were stored and administered safely and the provider made sure that staff knew about the medicines that people were prescribed.
 Is the service effective?
 The service was effective.
 Staff were well trained and received a thorough induction when they started in the work.
 They received regular supervision.
 Good Staff had a good awareness of issues of consent and the requirements of the Mental Capacity Act 2005.
+Staff knew about Deprivation of Liberty Safeguards and how they applied to people living in the home.
 People had good access to health care both in the community and from the main David Lewis Centre.
 Is the service caring?
-The service was caring because we saw that staff supported people in caring way.
-People had access to advocacy if they wished this and were encouraged to be as independent as they could be.
-In order to support and encourage this independence the home had been adapted where necessary.
+The service was caring because we saw that staff supported people in a caring way.
+People were encouraged to keep in touch with their families and were supported to be as independent as they could be.
+The home had been adapted where necessary to allow this.
 Good Is the service responsive?
-The service was responsive because care planning was person-centred and so the service could be planned around individual needs and preferences.
-There were good arrangements in place for people when they moved into the home and again if they moved out.
+The service was responsive because care planning was person-centred and so the service was planned around individual needs and preferences.
 People had access to a range of activities including in the community.
 Good Is the service well-led?
 The service was well-led because managers, supervisors and team members worked together to provide care that was centred on people's needs.
 Supervisory staff knew team members well and were to be seen around the care environment working alongside them.
 Good There was a system of checks and audits in place to assure the quality of service provided.
 Each tier of the management and supervisory hierarchy played a role in making sure this happened.